sunilemanjee/Elastic-AI-Infused-Property-Search/README.md

 - **Elasticsearch Integration**: Efficient property search and filtering
 - **Real-time Results**: Get instant property matches based on your criteria
 - **Interactive UI**: User-friendly interface with clear model selection and search capabilities
+- **ELSER Model Management**:
+  - "Wake Elser" button for serverless deployments
+  - Automatically wakes up the default ELSER model if it has scaled down due to inactivity
+  - Only required when using the default ELSER model in serverless deployments
+  - Not needed for non-default ELSER model deployments

 ## Prerequisites